Sad reason healthy woman died in her sleep

 Post-pandemic stress disorder is not an officially recognised mental health condition.

-Coronary heart disease is Australia's biggest killer, accounting for 17,731 deaths in 2019, according to the Australian Bureau of Statistics.
+Coronary heart disease is New Zealand's biggest killer, with almost one in three deaths caused by cardiovascular disease.

-Health experts have recently urged more Australians to get their hearts checked, after a spate of high-profile deaths including cricket icon Shane Warne and Labor Senator Kimberley Kitching.
+Health experts have recently urged more people to get their hearts checked, after a spate of high-profile deaths including cricket icon Shane Warne.

-Meanwhile, health charity Hearts4Heart is urging Aussies to "be smart about their hearts" ahead of Heart Failure Awareness week from June 27 to July 3.

-"Despite the name, heart failure doesn't mean the heart has stopped or failed, it means the heart is 'failing' to keep up with the body's demands," the group says.